Breastfed baby poop that is watery and runny… is this really normal?

 Is it really normal with runny poop in a breastfed baby?
-My daughter is 8 weeks old and fully breastfed.
+My baby is 8 weeks old and fully breastfed.
 Ever since she was born, her poop stays watery.
-Is this normal?
+Is this normal breastfed baby poop?
 There is no consistency in her stool.
 Once in a great while, there is.

 Normal Runny Poop in a Breastfed Baby

 What you describe is probably normal runny poop in a breastfed baby.
-Breast milk poop is usually yellow and quite runny.
+The above picture show typical normal breastfed baby poop.

 However, breastfed baby poop can actually have quite varying colors and consistencies and still be completely normal.